IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/overview.md

 npm install {PackageWebComponents}
 ```

-Before using the `Combo` component, you need to register it together with its additional components:
+Before using the `ComboBox` component, you need to register it together with its additional components:

 ```ts
 import { defineComponents, IgcComboComponent }